 Apple has long been hailed as one of the most innovative, influential and admired companies in the world.

 Of course when you’re presenting one of the best loved products on the planet it does make your job a little easier.

 On Wednesday Apple’s CEO Tim Cook presented the latest iPhone 6s technology during Apple’s 2015 Special Event.

-“I am thrilled to show you the newest iPhones”.
+“I am thrilled to show you the newest iPhones”